 If a comic has not been claimed, anyone with an account may contribute to the comic's listing.

 There are pros and cons to having separate listings for each mirror: On one hand, you may want the separate entries so the reader works on any of your comic's mirrors.
 However, this does dilute your readers and subscribers a bit, so if site ranking is something you care about I would recommend against splitting the entries.
-If you would prefer the mirrors to be listed on a single entry with only the main mirror on the reader, email me the duplicate listings at [email protected] and I can merge them together and prevent any further mirrors from being added as new listings.
+If you would like the second listing removed, please claim both listings (or one of them if it's obvious they're the same comic) and email me which listing you would like removed at [email protected].

 Archive Binge uses a few different methods to find comic pages: